jadesjardins/prepost-octave/_episodes/03-Octave_basics.md

 {: .callout}

 #### ***"catch" control***
 Sometimes there are states in functions that can cause errors resulting in the termination of the process.
-Sometimes these error states should be allowed to exist, but rather than exiting the function the code should just perform a different section of code.
-The "try - catch" flow allow for error conditions to exist in code and rather than exiting the function a different part of the function is executed before continuing.
+Sometimes these error states should be allowed to exist, but rather than exiting the function the code should just perform a dirrent section of code.
+The "try - catch" flow allow for error conditions to exist in code and rather than exiting the function a differnet part of the function is executed before continuing.

 ~~~
 try junk;